alienspaces/flutter-exploration/README.md

-# Flutter Exporation
+# Flutter Exploration

 This project is a collection of tutorials and cookbook examples mostly re-created from the official Flutter documentation for the purpose of learning.

 ## Study Rules!

+From any original source material, all code must be:

-* All code must be manually typed without copy/pasting from existing examples
+* Manually typed without copy/pasting
-* Experiment to any degree with all examples to expand understanding
+* Experimented with further to expand understanding

 ## Boilerplate from `flutter create` ..